tomcl/issie/README.md

 # HLP Team 8

+## Updated Features:
+- Right-clicking on the sheet prints the position of the mouse
+- TestDrawBlock (in the Renderer directory) is activated by cmd/ctrl 1-9
+- TestSheetFunctions (in the Renderer directory) let you call functions with the sheet.
+See the file for more info.
+To activate, press cmd/ctrl + shift + 1

 ## Project Partitioning
 Note: There are 6 members, so 3 students doing 3 distinct deliverables, and 3 students working on testing (1-2 testers per deliverable)